DarkLord125/Todo-List-Smart-Contract/README.md

 # Blockchain Mini Project
-A Decentalised program to organise everyday important activities

 ## Introduction
 Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.
 It's used to create smart contracts that implement business logic and generate a chain of transaction records in the blockchain system.